cgarciae/treex/README.md

 ### Training State
 Treex Modules have a `training: bool` property that specifies whether the module is in training mode or not.
-This property conditions the behavior of Modules such as `Dropout` and `BatchNorm` which behave differently between training and evaluation.
+This property conditions the behavior of Modules such as `Dropout` and `BatchNorm`, which behave differently between training and evaluation.

-To switch between modes use the `.train()` and `.eval()` methods, they return a new Module whose `training` state and the state of all of its submodules (recursively) are set to the desired value.
+To switch between modes, use the `.train()` and `.eval()` methods, they return a new Module whose `training` state and the state of all of its submodules (recursively) are set to the desired value.

 ```python
 # training loop